Review: American Express Aeroplan Reserve Card

 Alternatives to the Amex Aeroplan Reserve Card

 American Express is not the only credit card issuer when it comes to co-branded Aeroplan cards in Canada.
-Before applying, I recommend looking to other co-branded Aeroplan cards and American Express cards that award Membership Rewards points to find the best value proposition for your specific situation.
+Before applying, I recommend looking at other co-branded Aeroplan cards and American Express cards that award Membership Rewards points to find the best value proposition for your specific situation.

 Below are two cards that we recommend considering if you are interested in the American Express Aeroplan Reserve card.
 If you are interested in seeing what other credit cards are out there, check out our card comparison tool.